 The RN2Blend researchers each have their own line of research, but also take part in a collaborative section.
 This substudy focuses on historical developments in the field of differentiated practice.
 It looks at what preceded the current discussion on differentiated practice, who the main players were, and what their objectives were with regard to differentiated practice in nursing.
-These are the key questions dealt with in this subsection.
+These are the key questions dealt with in this substudy.

 This subsection deals with the development of values within the nursing profession.
-Iris Wallenburg, Martijn Felder, Roland Bal and Sub Kuijper examine the way in which nurses position themselves the field of healthcare and healthcare policy, and they examine the consequences thereof with regard to professional development and practice in healthcare.
+Iris Wallenburg, Martijn Felder, Roland Bal and Syb Kuijper examine the way in which nurses position themselves in the field of healthcare and healthcare policy, and they examine the consequences thereof with regard to professional development and practice in healthcare.
 The researchers also look at how differentiated practice is implemented in daily healthcare practice, and how nursing practice relates to that of other healthcare professionals.

 The main focus of this substudy is the learning history method.
 Pieterbas Lalleman and Lisette Schoonhoven, in collaboration with PhD candidate Dieke Martini and public historian Hugo Schalkwijk, examine task differentiation in nursing care, both now and in the past.
 They map out important moments over the past 30 years and link these to current development requirements in the Dutch nursing profession.
 They will also record a learning history with respect to differentiated nursing practice in a number of hospitals.
 The researchers expect this to illustrate the various ideas, visions, successes and efforts of all those involved within these institutions.
 The conclusion of each study and the dissemination of the results will take the form of podcasts and a written learning history.
 This could serve as a basis for further talks within and outside the hospitals in order to facilitate learning about differentiated practice.